Blender-Rodrigues/Adrift/README.md

 ## Overview

-2D shooter game inspired by Liero video game and loosely themed after The Expanse TV series.
+Real time 2D shooter game inspired by Liero video game and loosely themed after The Expanse TV series.
 Can be played both in single-player and multiplayer mode.

 Goal of the game: shoot other bots and players, get 20 kills to win.